L-ashwin/exploring-vision/README.md

 # Exploring-Vision
-This repository contains the work I am doing to explore computer vision applications.
+This repository contains the work I am doing to explore deep learning solutions for computer vision.